 You will study 180 credits in total during your full-time Geographical Information Systems MSc.
-These are the modules relating to this programme of study for academic year 2020/21.
-If you are starting in September 2021, these will give you a flavour of the modules you are likely to study.
+These are the modules studied in 2021/22 and will give you a flavour of the modules you are likely to study in 2022/23.
 All modules are subject to change.

 Professional and Personal Development – 30 credits